Study finds that listening to music before going to bed interferes with sleep

 The study involved a survey and a laboratory experiment.
 The survey included 209 people who talked about their sleep quality, music listening habits and the frequency of “earworms,” including when trying to fall asleep.

 The experiment involved 50 participants who were taken to a sleep neurobiology lab, where the research team attempted to induce “earworms” to determine how they affect sleep quality.
-Polysomnography was used to record the subjects’ brain waves, heart rate
+Polysomnography was used to record the subjects’ brain waves, heart rate and breathing.

 A study published in the journal Psychological Science showed that people who are used to listening to music in bed often have “earworms” and worsen sleep quality.
 Subjects who were “sickened” by compulsive melody had slower vibrations during sleep, a marker of memory reactivation.
 The increase in slow fluctuations dominated the area of the brain corresponding to the primary auditory cortex, which is involved in processing involuntary musical images when people are awake.